Middletown High School shifts to remote learning

-BUTLER COUNTY, Ohio (FOX19) - Middletown Middle School will move to fully remote learning beginning Wednesday, according to District Superintendent Marlon Styles Jr.
+BUTLER COUNTY, Ohio (FOX19) - Middletown High School will move to fully remote learning beginning Thursday, according to District Superintendent Marlon Styles Jr.

-The move is due to “a high number of student and staff COVID-19 positives and subsequent quarantines,” Styles said in a statement to parents Sunday.
+The move is due to “a recent increase in the number of confirmed COVID-19 cases” in the Middletown area and “the high number of student and staff COVID-19 quarantines,” Styles said in a statement to parents Wednesday.

-Students will return on the hybrid model Nov.
-16, with A-L surnamed students attending in-person Monday and Tuesday and M-Z surnamed students attending Thursday and Friday.
+After the holiday break, students will return in a hybrid model: A-L surname students in-person Monday and Tuesday; M-Z surname students in-person Thursday and Friday.

 “While we are disappointed that we must close our building, we are pleased with the progress our students have made so far this school year,” Styles said.
-“Because our MMS students were recently learning five-days remotely, we expect this transition to be a smooth one.
-Our MMS staff will be reaching out to students and parents to provide further details about our next steps.”
+“Because our students were recently learning five-days remotely, we expect the transition to be smooth.
+Our teachers will be reaching out to students and parents to provide further details about our next steps.”

 See a spelling or grammar error in our story?
 Click here to report it.
 Please include title of story.